Guided progressive reconstructive imaging: a new quantization-based framework for low-dose, high-throughput and real-time analytical ptychography: Implementation, interests and first application of the new methodology

 \subsection{Reconstruction test on simulated sparse data}

-In order to validate the applicability of the method for a relevant test case, a simulation of scattering patterns was conducted on a poliovirus specimen, using the AbTEM software \cite{Madsen2021a} and a structure obtained in ref. \cite{Basavappa1994}.
+In order to validate the applicability of the method for a relevant test case, a simulation of CBED patterns was conducted on a poliovirus specimen, using the AbTEM software \cite{Madsen2021a} and a structure that was originally recovered in the work reported in ref. \cite{Basavappa1994}.
 Specifically, the propagation of an electron wave through its volume was modeled using the multislice algorithm \cite{Cowley1957,Goodman1974,Ishizuka1977}, while employing an acceleration voltage of 200 kV and a convergence half-angle $\alpha\,=\,2\,\text{mrad}$.

-A slice thickness of 400 pm was chosen, which is sufficient to accurately represent the dynamical diffraction behavior under those illumination conditions \cite{Leidl2023}.
+A slice thickness of 400 pm was chosen, which is sufficient to accurately represent the dynamical diffraction behavior under those conditions \cite{Leidl2023,Leidl2025}.
 The parameterization of atomic potentials followed ref. \cite{Kirkland2020}.
-The role of thermal diffuse scattering was ignored, as it is expected to have a negligible contribution in the concerned low angular range.
-For simplicity, the influence of an amorphous ice layer, usually embedding this type of biological specimens, was left out as well.
-Its importance in analytical ptychography was nevertheless explored e.g. in ref. \cite{Leidl2023,LalandecRobert2025}.
+In parallel, the role of thermal diffuse scattering was ignored, as it is expected to have a negligible contribution in the concerned low angular range.
+For simplicity, the influence of an amorphous ice layer, usually embedding this type of biological specimens \cite{Dubochet1988}, was left out as well.
+Its importance in phase contrast methods was nevertheless explored e.g. in ref. \cite{Baxter2009,Leidl2023,LalandecRobert2025,Leidl2025}.

+Sampling in reciprocal space was ensured with a pixel size of about 0.0228 nm$^{\text{-1}}$, increased to 0.0913 nm$^{\text{-1}}$ pre-processing by a 4-by-4 binning step.
+Notably, following ref. \cite{Yang2015b,Susi2025} and the explanation provided in subsection \ref{subsec:countwiseWDD1} on the role of scattering vector accuracy, this binning step is not expected to cause issues in the ptychographic phase retrieval.